Quip

 It’s great that Quip is available for free!

-One of its noteworthy advantages is that you can use most of its features for free.
+On the other hand, one of its noteworthy advantages is that you can use most of its features for free.
 No, the basic use of this product is just free.
-The official website lists some rather expensive subscription plans, but those prices probably apply to group usage, and for individual use, there aren’t many restrictions.
-That’s a beneficial aspect.
-Being under Salesforce, it’s likely that they expect little revenue solely from this product.
+For some reason, the official website lists some rather expensive subscription plans, but those prices probably apply to group usage, and for individual use, there aren’t many restrictions.
+That’s a good aspect.
+Being under Salesforce, it’s likely that they don’t expect much revenue solely from this product.

 It’s a word processor that lacks a sense of progress, which is disappointing.

 The app, as mentioned earlier, also lacks frequent updates.
-Unlike MS Word, which receives frequent updates, Quip lacks them because its primary development goal was not profit, which is quite disappointing.
+Unlike MS Word, which tends to receive more frequent updates, Quip seems to have been developed not primarily for profit, which is why it’s lacking in this aspect, which is quite disappointing.
 Judging from the official website alone, they seemed to have put some effort into it and had some ambitions, but at least now, that’s not apparent at all… Frankly, even though I’ve known about this app for some time and have used it, if I were currently looking for writing tools, I’m not sure if I would choose to use this app.
 That’s quite disappointing…

 Quip Conclusion